gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 The architecture references multiple web search tools, namely, the **Brave Search Tool** and the **DuckDuckGo Search Tool**.
 Since these web search tools utilize different underlying technologies, leveraging both web search tools can return more relevant information and then the Web Search Agent would handle aggregating the final response.
 In this hands-on lab, you will add the **Brave Search Tool** and complete the hands-on lab using just that search tool.

-*Optional* You can check with your instructor if they setup the **Brave Search Tool** as well and then you are welcome to try adding that tool as well.
-If you do add the **Brave Search Tool**, you need to update the instructions for the agent to retrieve search results from multiple tools and aggregate the results.

 24- If you are not at the watsonx Orchestrate landing page (chat interface), repeat the earlier steps to make sure you are logged into IBM Cloud, find the watsonx Orchestrate service and launch it to access the landing page.

 25- On the watsonx Orchestrate landing page, which is the Chat UI, click **Create new agent** link (annotated with red arrow) to start creating the Web Search Agent.